RishiRaj1495/Chat-GPT/README.md

    Create a .env.local file in the root directory and add your OpenAI API key: OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 4. Run the development server: npm run dev
 5. Open your browser: Navigate to http://localhost:3000 to see the application in action.

-## Features
-* Real-time conversation with the AI
-* Easy to set up and run locally
-* Built using Next.js for server-side rendering